In 2018 Louis Comfort Tiffany’s Pond Lily Table lamp sold at Christie’s for $3,372,500 making it the most expensive Tiffany Lamp.

 Lesser value authentic Tiffany Lamps

-Lamps that are have harmoniously designed shades formed from a mosaic of hundreds of individual glass pieces are considered the ultimate examples and can be purchased for between $100,000 – $150,000
+Lamps that are have harmoniously designed shades formed from a mosaic of hundreds of individual glass pieces are considered the ultimate examples and the cost of tiffany lamps such as these sell for between $100,000 – $150,000

 The later styles with floral designs and vibrant colors are the most popular examples for todays consumers.
 The more popular designs can range from the dreamy flowing floral designs like the Tiffany Daffodil lamp to the Oriental designs like the Tiffany Poppy Lamp.